Yuan-KK/Assignment/README.md

 python BC.py -k <int> -i "read1.fasta read2.fasta ..." [-o output.png]
 ```
 ### MinHash
-> MinHash is an approximate algorithm that used to estimate genome distance by calculating Jaccard distances.
+> > MinHash is an approximate algorithm that used to estimate genome distance by calculating Jaccard distances.
+For detailed principles, please refer to https://blog.csdn.net/liujan511536/article/details/47729721.

 **Jaccard distance**
 > Jaccard distance is used to describe the dissimilarity between sets.